MohamedEslam111/berka-bank-powerbi-analysis/README.md

 ## 🔑 Key Insights

 - **Prague (Hl.m.
-Praha)** consistently leads across almost every metric — clients, accounts, cards, loans, and orders — confirming it as the bank's primary hub.
+Praha)** leads in raw totals — clients (12.5%), accounts (12.3%) and loan value (12.5%) — but this closely tracks its 11.7% share of the national population.
+Deeper analysis (see `Business_Questions_Insights.md`) shows Prague's exposure is **proportionate, not disproportionately concentrated**; north and south Moravia are the true regional hub by account and order volume.
-- Total transaction volume grew steadily year over year, from 0.20bn in 1993 to 1.89bn in 1998.
+- Total transaction volume grew steadily year over year, from 0.20bn in 1993 to 1.89bn in 1998, though this growth tracks the expanding account base rather than deeper per-account engagement.
-- The vast majority of loans (67%) fall under status "C" (running, no issues), indicating a healthy loan portfolio overall.
+- By value, **67% of the loan book is status C** (running, no issues) and **18% is status A** (finished OK), indicating a broadly healthy portfolio.
+Problem loans (B + D combined) make up 15% of loan value despite being only 11% of loan count — risk is concentrated in fewer, larger loans.
 - Card adoption is dominated by the **Classic** card type (74%), followed by **Junior** (16%) and **Gold** (10%).
 - Client base is nearly evenly split by gender (51% male / 49% female), with an average client age of 45.